Close Banner

 • During rarer situations, you may be stuck inside 100% of your sailing and your ship skips docking at Castaway Cay or other port destinations.
 Or, if a storm is dangerously close to where your ship will be sailing, Disney will have to change course, stay at sea longer to avoid coming home through rough seas, or — very rarely — they’ll cancel and refund/reschedule your voyage because #SafetyFirst.

 • So, if you don’t want to risk any of the above, you might want to skip booking a cruise between June and November.
-Just remember though — you could get great, or not-so-great, weather at ANY time of the year.
+Just remember, though — you could get great, or not-so-great, weather at ANY time of the year.

 The BEST Times to Take a Disney Cruise

-Do you get claustrophobic?
-Hate big crowds?
-Then you'll want to avoid spring break, Christmas, New Year's and peak summer travel months.
-While these are still GREAT and super fun times to sail, if you want a little bit more room to spread out at the pool deck or Castaway Cay, consider a less popular timeframe when the ships will be less likely to be sold out — in late August, September and the January-to-February timeframe minus the New Year’s, Martin Luther King Jr. and Valentine’s Day holidays.
+While these are still GREAT and super fun times to sail, if you want a little bit more room to spread out at the pool deck, Disney Castaway Cay or Disney Lookout Cay at Lighthouse Point, consider a less popular timeframe when the ships will be less likely to be sold out — in late August, September and the January-to-February timeframe minus the New Year’s, Martin Luther King Jr. and Valentine’s Day holidays.

 A simple look through the available sailings will give you a sense of how sold out a particular cruise is.
-Nearly sold-out cruises will have very limited options available whereas lighter sailings will have every single category, tier, deck and an array of stateroom options pop up as you browse the booking section.
+Nearly sold-out cruises will have very limited options available, whereas lighter sailings will have every single category, tier, deck and an array of stateroom options pop up as you browse the booking section.

 So much of the best time to take a Disney Cruise is subjective.
 For you veteran sailors, what DO you do?
 What is your favorite time to sail?
 What times of year do you avoid?
 Let us know in the comments below!